rosie-bradstock/rosie-bradstock/README.md

 Hi!
 I'm Rosie.
-I'm an 18 year old student.
+I'm a 19 year old student.

 I'm currently studying for a Bsc Computer Science at university.
 My next three or four years will hopefully see me progress in a number of languages, and create some impressive projects!